► Full debrief on new BMW iX SUV

-The iX5 will be based on the iNext concept car is a significant concept car for the BMW Group, because its technology, design and packaging is a showcase for the company’s future plans, particularly in terms of electrification, connectivity and autonomous driving.
+The iX5 will be based on the iNext concept car: its technology, design and packaging is a showcase for the company’s future plans, particularly in terms of electrification, connectivity and autonomous driving.

 Like the BMW Vision Dynamics concept (which previews the upcoming i4) and the more recent iX3, the iNext is dominated by a tall, conjoined-kidney grille, which looks set to be a signature of BMW’s electric range.

 The windscreen flows unbroken into a panoramic glass roof, designed to fill the interior with as much light as possible.

 It’s a very big car, with proportions described by BMW as being between the X5 and X6, but it looks even bigger in the metal.
 There’s no B-pillar, the central strength formed by an overlap between the front and rear doors.
 The doors themselves are enormous, the rears being reverse-hinged coach doors, and there are no conventional handles, replaced by gesture sensors.

 Likewise there are no door mirrors, replaced by cameras in true concept car style.